-So now you know how to spot them, where they come from and where they can be found.
-But you may still be left pondering why you’d want to eat them!
+So now you know how to spot them, where they come from, and where they can be found.
+But you may still be left wondering why you’d want to eat them.

 Firstly, they can be highly tasty.
-Many people, locals and tourists alike, praise suri for their succulence, subtle sweetness, soft mushy texture (or crispy when cooked) and delicate flavour.
-They’ve been compared them to the flavour of fresh hazelnut, the texture of mayonnaise, and even to the taste of “Cheetos”.
+Many people, locals and tourists alike, praise suri for their succulence, subtle sweetness, soft mushy texture (or crispy when cooked), and delicate flavor.
+They’ve been compared to the flavor of fresh hazelnut, the texture of mayonnaise, and even to the taste of “Cheetos”.
 If you’re brave enough to look beyond the appearance and break any familiarity issues, you could be in for a pleasant surprise.
 There’s only one way to find out for sure, which is to take a bite!

-Another huge advantage of suri are their nutritional and medicinal properties.
-Whilst they certainly aren’t the most appetising of foods, they pack a real punch in terms of health benefits.
+Another huge advantage of suri is its nutritional and medicinal properties.
+Whilst they certainly aren’t the most visually appetizing of foods, they pack a real punch in terms of health benefits.
 They are very rich in protein (at about 62%), as well as being packed with fat, but of the healthy unsaturated kind.
-They are also a great source of thiamine, zinc, copper, iron, niacin, riboflavin and beta carotene.
-What’s more, suri are recognised as a medicinal substance by some, with potential curative properties for ailments such as bronchial infections in children.
+They are also a great source of thiamine, zinc, copper, iron, niacin, riboflavin, and beta carotene.
+What’s more, suri are recognized as a medicinal substance by some, with potential curative properties for ailments such as bronchial infections in children.

 Many locals prefer their suri raw, even alive.
 If you’re brave enough to try them raw, perhaps on a jungle trek, here’s how to go about it.
 First, use your thumb and forefinger to remove the brown head and pincers and then a fingernail to slice through the skin of the body.
 Then open up the suri lengthwise to remove the small intestinal tract and finish by sucking out the white gelatinous contents.

-If this sounds like a little too much, there are many ways to prepare cooked suri and compliment it with a host of great flavours.
-The most popular way of preparing suri is anticucho-style where they are assembled on skewers, marinated and grilled over hot coals for just a few minutes.
-When cooked in this way the outside becomes crispy, similar to the skin of a sausage or chorizo.
+If this sounds like a little too much, there are many ways to prepare cooked suri and complement it with a host of great flavors.
+The most popular way of preparing suri is anticucho-style where they are assembled on skewers, marinated, and grilled over hot coals for just a few minutes.
+When cooked in this way the outside becomes crispy, similar to the skin of sausage or chorizo.
 However, when you bite into the suri the texture is creamy and fatty, providing an interesting contrast.
-Suri-on-a-stick can be found in markets throughout the Amazon region and makes a convinient and cheap snack.
+Suri-on-a-stick can be found in markets throughout the Amazon region and makes a convenient and cheap snack.

 Have you been inspired to give this popular local delicacy a try?
-If you’re interested in learning more about the diversity of Amazonian cuisine, check out our post about What People Eat in the Amazon.
-Please Contact Us for more information, or give us a call 1-888-215-3555.
+If you’re interested in learning more about the diversity of Amazonian cuisine, check out our Amazon cruises in Peru that take you directly to the markets themselves!